Andrew Rugasira: Early life and education

 Rugasira grew up in Kampala, Uganda.
 He graduated from the University of London with a degree in Law and Economics, in 1992.
 He has written numerous papers and articles for newspapers like the Guardian (UK), Financial Times (UK), Telegraph (UK), and New Vision (Uganda).
 Rugasira is a Fellow of the Royal Society of Arts, London and has spoken there on the theme “Trade not Aid for Africa.”
 In June 2011, he completed an MSc in African studies at Oxford University, UK.

 Good African Coffee

-Good African Coffee was the first African-owned coffee brand to be listed in UK supermarkets (Waitrose, Sainsbury's and Tesco).
+Launched in 2003, Good African Coffee became the first African-owned coffee brand listed in UK supermarkets (Waitrose, Sainsbury's and Tesco).
 The company works with a supply network of more than 14,000 coffee farmers in western Uganda, where the company has also developed 17 savings and credit coops for those farming communities.
 In addition to being available in more than 700 UK supermarkets and 500 stores in Africa, Good African Coffee is now available online in the United States.